ralqadri/adamu/README.md

 # adamu

-A to-do web application based on Express.js.
+A to-do web application based on Express.js and Svelte.

 ## To-dos (lol)